-Interventional radiology provides clear information about the disease that can be treated without the need for diagnostic surgical applications and open operations with simpler interventions than before.
+Interventional radiology provides clear information about the disease that can be treated with simpler interventions than in the past, without the need for diagnostic surgical applications and open operations.

-Imaging methods such as angiography, computed tomography and ultrasound are among the most commonly used interventional radiology applications for the diagnosis and treatment of diseases.
+Imaging methods such as angiography, computed tomography and ultrasound for the diagnosis and treatment of diseases are among the most frequently used interventional radiology applications.